-Case law on this point is divided.
-In Gaymark v Walter Construction (Gaymark),29 the contract under dispute provided that a notice of delay was to be given within 14 days of the cause of delay arising.
+Case law on this point remains unsettled in England as there has been no comprehensive consideration of the principle since the decision in Alghussein Establishment v Eton College25.
+However, the case law in Australia remains divided.
+In Gaymark v Walter Construction (1999)26 (Gaymark), the contract under dispute provided that a notice of delay was to be given within 14 days of the cause of delay arising.
 The Supreme Court of the Northern Territory reaffirmed an arbitral award that found that, even though the notice requirements were not complied with by the Contractor, because at least some of the delay was caused by the Employer, the right to claim liquidated damages was lost and time was set at large.
 Gaymark suggests that the Prevention Principle overrides conditions precedent.
-This view has been subjected to strong academic criticism.30 Later cases have suggested that conditions precedent must be satisfied before the Prevention Principle can have application.
-Indeed, in Turner Corporation Limited (Receiver and Manager Appointed) v Austotel Pty Ltd31 Cole J stated that the builder could not:
+This view has been subjected to strong academic criticism.27 Later cases have suggested that conditions precedent must be satisfied before the Prevention Principle can have